ls1intum/Artemis/docs/admin/setup/aeolus.rst

 Aeolus is a service that provides a REST API for the Artemis platform to generate custom build plans for programming exercises.
-It is designed to be used in combination with the Artemis platform to provide build plans in multiple CI systems, currently Bamboo, Jenkins, and LocalCI.
+It is designed to be used in combination with the Artemis platform to provide build plans in multiple CI systems, currently Jenkins and LocalCI.

 Aeolus can also translate existing build plans from Bamboo into its own platform independent format.